Arthur Adams (comics): 1990s monster and creator-owned work

 Adams' 1990s Marvel work included a 1990 three-issue run on Fantastic Four, in which the Hulk, Spider-Man, Wolverine and Ghost Rider formed a replacement Fantastic Four after being falsely informed that three of the original Fantastic Four had been murdered.
 Series writer Walter Simonson, who also was the regular artist on the title, decided to write a story for Adams to draw in order to catch up on his deadlines.
 Simonson asked Marvel's Marketing Department who the four top-selling characters were, and was told they were Wolverine, Ghost Rider, Spider-Man, and the Punisher.
 Adams disliked the Punisher, and especially disliked drawing guns, because he felt he was not good at it, and suggested the Hulk.
-When Simonson asked him what he liked to draw, Adams indicated that he was a fan of the classic elements o the book, such as the Mole Man and the Skrulls, which Simonson incorporated into the story.
+When Simonson asked him what he liked to draw, Adams indicated that he was a fan of the classic elements of the book, such as the Mole Man and the Skrulls, which Simonson incorporated into the story.
 The three-issue arc, which is cited by Adams as one of his favorite works, was later referenced by late night talk show host Conan O'Brien in the "Fan Corrections" segment of a 2012 episode of Conan.
-Adams did more work for the X-Men franchise, such as the 1997 intercompany crossover one-shot Gen¹³/Generation X. His 1990s Marvel work also included providing designs for a line of Hulk action figures.
+Adams did more work for the X-Men franchise, such as the 1997 intercompany crossover one-shot Gen13/Generation X. His 1990s Marvel work also included providing designs for a line of Hulk action figures.